fleetdm/fleet/articles/windows-mdm-setup.md

 ### Step 4: monitor your hosts as they migrate to Fleet MDM

-Once the automatic migration is enabled, Fleet will send a notification to the agent on each host to tell it to migrate from the 3rd party MDM solution to Fleet MDM.
+Once the automatic migration is enabled, Fleet sends a notification to each host to tell it to migrate.
 This process usually takes a few minutes at most.

-You can track the migration's progress by navigating to the **Hosts** tab in the main navigation bar, and checking the "MDM status" column.
-If you can't see that column, click **Edit columns**, then select "MDM status".
-You should see the status go to "Off" as the hosts unenroll from the 3rd party and then back to "On (manual)" as they enroll to Fleet MDM.

-You can also navigate to the "Dashboard" page and scroll to the "Mobile Device Management (MDM)" card.
-This will show you the names of the solutions used by your hosts as well as a count of how many hosts are in each solution.
-You can click **Fleet**, which will bring up a modal showing the server URL and the host count for that server.
-Hover over the server URL, then click **View all hosts**.
-This will show you a list of hosts enrolled in Fleet MDM.
-As the hosts migrate, you should see them appear here.
+You can track migration progress in Fleet.
+Learn how [here](https://fleetdm.com/guides/mdm-migration#check-migration-progress).

 <meta name="articleTitle" value="Windows MDM setup">
 <meta name="authorFullName" value="Noah Talerman">